 There are four types of boards including Advisory, Non-Profit, Private and Public Corporate Boards as well as appointments.
 It is our intention to be inclusive with regard to a wide range of boards that count towards the goal and all nurses serving in any of these types of boards will count toward our goal.

 All corporate industry boards of various structures and sizes ranging from startup companies, entrepreneurs and corporate enterprises in all industries including insurance, finance, manufacturing, agricultural, food and beverage, technology, medical devices, pharmaceutical, transportation, and other product and service industries count towards the goal.

 Non-profit, non-nursing Boards

-This category includes all types of non-profit organizations regardless of size that serve the needs of communities, states, our nation and global missions.
+This category includes all types of non-profit organizations regardless of size that serves the needs of communities, states, our nation, and global missions.

 All hospital or health system boards, including private, public and non-profit health provider organizations are included.